ryanmohamed/restaurant-roulette/README.md

    2. Server requests `yelp` API.
    3. Server parses and returns cleaned restuarant data as response to Client.
    4. Client renders data as props on Page.
+2. Google `geocode` API provides latitude and longitude conversions for real addresses.
+   1. Client initiates requests to web server.
+   2. Web server makes requests to Google API.
+   3. Web server returns data for client to render and update UI.
+3. Google `Map` JavaScript API used in `@react-google-maps/api`, not much work done by except for event listeners and creating an API key.
+   1. IMPORTANT NOTE: Because the service is only accessible with a billing account, I had to add one.
+However the second it goes over 10 cents, I have set up a Pub-Sub topic which triggers a cloud function to disable billing entirely.
+Big thank you to the resources provided by (this video)[https://www.youtube.com/watch?v=KiTg8RPpGG4&ab_channel=DataSlayer]

 API Request Optimizations.
 1. `yelp`